Counsell A Brewer But There Is Room for Rockies in His Heart

 But to be honest, Counsell bleeds Brewers Blue.
-And it’s not just because he is the manager of the Brewers, who pulled out a 3-2 victory in 10 innings against the Rockies in Game 1 of the NL Division Series on Thursday afternoon into evening.
+And it’s not just because he is the manager of the Brewers, who pulled out a 3-2 victory against the Rockies in Game 1 of the NL Division Series on Thursday night.

 Counsell grew up hanging around County Stadium.
 His father, John, was the director of the Brewers Speakers Bureau and Community Relations when Counsell was growing up.

 That, however, does not mean he lacks ties to the Rockies.